 These 5 reasons are important enough to consider a prenuptial agreement if you are moving back home of living in Thailand.
 Note that if there is no prenuptial agreement then the property is managed and viewed as being under section 1465 of the Civil and Commercial Code of Thailand.
 See the writing on this website about divorce and assets in your marriage.

-Of interest to many would be that you cannot add amendments after the prenuptial has been registered even if both parties agree to the changes.
+Of interest to many would be that you cannot add amendments after the prenuptial has been registered.
+This even if both parties agree to the changes.
 Speak to a competent family lawyer in Thailand for guidance and advice before you get married in Thailand.
-Think of a prenuptial as a necessary evil before a marriage which can save you money later if things do go wrong.
+Think of a prenuptial as a necessary evil before a marriage.
+This can save you money later if things do go wrong.